usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/Activity_Digital_Service_Project_Charter.md

 When issues arise (e.g., delays, misaligned delivery, non-performance), the team will:

-- Raise the concern during regular touchpoints or asynchronously via agreed communication channels.
+- Raise the concern during regular touchpoints or asynchronously via agreed communication channels
-- Collaboratively identify the root cause and propose corrective actions.
+- Collaboratively identify the root cause and propose corrective actions
-- Document the decision or next steps.
+- Document the decision or next steps
-- Escalate to agency leadership or vendor executives if needed.
+- Escalate to agency leadership or vendor executives if needed

 ### Celebrating success

 To promote a healthy team culture and recognize progress:

-- The CO, COR, and PO will acknowledge milestone achievements during touchpoints.
+- The CO, COR, and PO will acknowledge milestone achievements during touchpoints
-- Sprint demos and reviews will include feedback and “what went well” moments.
+- Sprint demos and reviews will include feedback and “what went well” moments
-- Team wins (e.g., user value delivered, problems solved) will be documented for internal knowledge sharing and morale.
+- Team wins (e.g., user value delivered, problems solved) will be documented for internal knowledge sharing and morale